Plant DetailShow Menu

 Description

+This long-lived tree has an irregular shape as it matures and blooms with white flowers that are about an inch and a half in width in early summer.
+Seed pods droop from the branches in a unique, string-like display.
 This tree has an extensive root system and is sometimes grown to stabilize soil.
-Some negative aspects of this tree are that the irregular shape may not fit with the landscape, seemingly having randomly spreading and crooked branches which can be off-putting.
+The tree’s irregular shape may not fit with the landscape; the seemingly randomly spreading and crooked branches can be off-putting, or they can be charming.
 In addition, while the flowers have a pleasant fragrance, the foliage is unpleasantly fragrant when crushed.
-Note that this tree also flowers later than C. speciosa and retains more of a purple color.
+Note that this tree also flowers later than C. speciosa, and the flowers have more of a purple color.
+The southern catalpa is a natural host to two native moths, the catalpa sphinx (Ceratomia catalpae) and the tersa sphinx (Xylophanes tersa), which are important food sources for birds and bats.

-No serious problems.
-Catalpa sphinx moth caterpillars can do significant damage.
+Insects, Diseases, and Other Plant Problems: No serious problems.
+Catalpa sphinx moth caterpillars can do significant damage but are rarely lethal.
 Mildew, twig blight, verticillium wilt, and leaf spots are occasional problems.
-Leaves can become damaged and look ratty from wind or hail.
+Leaves can become damaged and look unsightly from wind or hail.

 See this plant in the following landscape: